-Thinking about taking a bike tour with your e-bike?
+E-bikes are becoming increasingly popular for touring.
+They allow you to cover more ground each day while putting in less effort.
+Of course, there are some drawbacks to consider.
 This guide explains everything you need to know about electric bike touring.
-We’ll cover range, charging on the road, e-bike maintenance, cost, transporting an e-bike, batteries, e-bike reliability, and more.
-We’ll also talk about the different types of e-bikes available and list a few of the best electric bikes for touring.
+We’ll cover range, charging on the road, e-bike maintenance, cost, transporting e-bike, batteries, e-bike reliability, and more.
+We’ll also talk about the different types of e-bikes available and outline a few of the best electric bikes for touring.
 Hopefully, this guide makes your first e-bike tour a little easier.

 Table of Contents